ManivardhanReddyB/the-rise-of-the-procurement-systems-operator/README.md

 An independent research publication exploring how procurement is evolving from transaction management toward system orchestration in an AI-enabled operating environment.

+## Core Thesis

+Procurement is increasingly operating in environments defined by greater complexity, larger information flows, cross-functional dependencies, and growing AI integration.

+Traditional procurement roles were largely designed around transaction execution and process management.

+This research proposes that procurement is evolving toward a new operating model where competitive advantage increasingly comes from designing systems behind decisions rather than optimizing isolated activities.

+The emerging role explored in this publication is:

+**Procurement Systems Operator (PSO)**

+A role focused on orchestrating workflows, intelligence, decision systems, and operational structures across procurement environments.

+> The transaction gets attention.
+> The system creates outcomes.

+---

+## Research Questions

+This publication explores several questions:

+- How is procurement changing in AI-enabled environments?
+- What capability gaps are emerging?
+- Which skills become more important?
+- How does systems thinking reshape sourcing and procurement?
+- What operating models may emerge over the next several years?
+- How should procurement leaders prepare?

+---

-## Overview
+## Original Frameworks Introduced

-This report introduces three original frameworks:
+This publication introduces three original frameworks:

-- PSO (Procurement Systems Operator)
+### PSO — Procurement Systems Operator

+A proposed operating role focused on moving procurement from execution toward system orchestration.

-- VISTA Capability Framework
+### VISTA Capability Framework

+A capability model designed to identify future procurement skills and transformation requirements.

-- PDOS (Procurement Decision Operating System)
+### PDOS — Procurement Decision Operating System

-The research examines:

-- Procurement capability evolution
-- AI and automation impacts on procurement roles
-- Systems thinking in sourcing and supply chain management
-- Decision architecture in procurement
-- Future procurement operating models
-- Talent and capability transformation
+A decision architecture framework designed to connect inputs, intelligence, governance, and outcomes.

+---

 ## Report Highlights

-- Analysis of the emerging procurement capability gap
+- Procurement capability evolution analysis
 - Four-stage capability evolution model
 - VISTA capability framework
 - Procurement Decision Operating System (PDOS)
 - 24-month transformation roadmap
 - Economic impact model for capability gaps
 - Future procurement scenarios
-- Executive recommendations for procurement leaders
+- Executive recommendations

+---

+## Research Themes

+- Procurement system architecture
+- Strategic sourcing
+- AI-augmented procurement
+- Decision architecture
+- Organisational transformation
+- Systems thinking
+- Future operating models

+---

 ## Author